 For your lunch, you may check Sans Rival Cakes and Pastries, Scoobys, Hayahay Treehouse Bar, and Casablanca Restaurant.

-Before sunset, stroll back to the boulevard, and then check out tempurahan near the pier for a savory snack.
+Before sunset, stroll back to the boulevard, and then check out tempurahan near the pier for a savory late-afternoon snack.

 3. Casaroro Falls (Valencia)

 Casaroro Falls is a beautiful cascade that is situated at the foot of Mount Talinis.
 However, getting to this beauty is not an easy task.
 You have to take a multi-cab from Dumaguete to Valencia, and then hire a habal-habal to the drop off point in Casaroro.
 From the drop off point, you will need to brave the 300 plus-step staircase and the 20- to 30-minute trek that includes climbing boulders and multiple river crossings.